harjn/DATA-533-Assignment-2/Documentation.md

 # Package: **ourBusiness**
 ---

-**ourBusiness** is a python package that enables us to track the individuals who are a part of our business, our customers, business expenses and sales.
+**ourBusiness** is a python package that enables us to track our staff, customers, business expenses and sales.

 ## Subpackage 1: **People**